kopiro/turntable2sonos/README.md

 ![Turntable2Sonos](turntable2sonos.jpg)

+This project is required for Sonos devices that don't have AUX input or that, for any reason, are distant from the LP player and you want to stream wirelessly.

+Currently, several Sonos products lack AUX input, like the Ones, all the soundbars (Beam + ARC + ARC Ultra), Roam or Move.

 ## Hardware prerequisites

 - A Raspberry PI or equivalent (something small you can put closr to the Turntable); I recommend a version 3 minimum